Please leave your contact information and we will contact you as soon as possible.

 Potential parties that may be held responsible for failing to prevent your sexual abuse from happening include but are not limited to:

-- Youth sports camps
+- Youth summer camps

 - Youth sports leagues

 Civil lawsuits also allow for monetary damages to be paid to the survivor.
 These damages can help provide justice to the survivor and compensate them for the pain and suffering they experienced as a result of the abuse.
 Damages serve the purpose of punishing the perpetrator and relevant entities, since the money will come out of their pocket, and compensating the survivor for what they have been through.

 What to Expect When Reporting Sexual Abuse in California

 Reporting abuse and filing a California sex abuse lawsuit can be a frightening thing to do, but Edwards Pottinger is here to help survivors through each step of the process.

 Hiring a lawyer is the first step in any civil lawsuit.
 A California sex abuse lawyer will sit down with you and collect some information about the abuse.
 This includes collecting evidence on where and when it occurred, what happened, some information about the perpetrator, and any information of a potential coverup if the abuse or assault took place under the watch of an organization or business.
 They will use this information to determine whether your case can legally proceed.